sankaranv/sankaranv.github.io/index.md

 sidebar_link: false
 ---

 I am a first-year MS student at the [College of Information and Computer Sciences, UMass Amherst](https://www.cics.umass.edu/).
-My research interests span different facets of Machine Learning and Network Science.
-I am currently interested in Explainable AI, and theoretical underpinnings of Deep Learning; in both these directions I seek to increase our understanding of AI systems in the wild.
+My research interests lie at the intersection of Machine Learning, Causal Inference and Network Science.
+I am currently interested in Explainable AI and theoretical underpinnings of Deep Learning; in both these directions I seek to increase our understanding of AI systems in the wild.

 Before coming to UMass, I worked at the [Indian Institute of Technology Madras](https://www.iitm.ac.in/) as a Project Associate, where I was fortunate to be advised by [Prof. Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/).
 I was associated with the [Robert Bosch Centre for Data Science and Artificial Intelligence](https://rbc-dsai.iitm.ac.in/) and the [RISE-IIL Lab](https://rise-iil.github.io).
 My primary work was on hypergraph clustering with modularity and spectral methods.
 In the process, I was also fortunate to work in collaboration with [Prof. Srinivasan Parthasarathy](http://web.cse.ohio-state.edu/~parthasarathy.2/), The Ohio State University.